 We have this odd belief that stuff makes us happy – probably because stuff does make us happy for a short time.

 The problem is that the happy shopping endorphins only last so long.
-If we are dependent on stuff/shopping to make us happy we will always be searching for the next fix.
+If you are dependent on stuff/shopping to make you happy you’ll always be searching for the next fix.